cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 # Security Considerations {#sec-considerations}

+The signature scheme extensions in this document aim to achieve unforgeability and unlinkability.
+Informally, unforgeability means that one cannot produce a valid (message, signature) pair without access to both the private signing key and blinding key.
+Similarly, unlinkability means that one cannot distinguish between two signatures produced from two separate key signing keys, and two signatures produced from the same signing key but with different blinds.
+Security analysis of the extensions in this document with respect to these two properties is currently underway.

-This document describes a variant of the identity key blinding routine used in Tor's Hidden Service feature.
-Security analysis for that feature is contained
+Preliminary analysis has been done for a variant of these extensions used for identity key blinding routine used in Tor's Hidden Service feature {{TORBLINDING}}.
-{{TORBLINDING}}.
 For EdDSA, further analysis is needed to ensure this is compliant with the signature algorithm described in {{RFC8032}}.

 {{MSMHI15}} demonstrate that ECDSA with attacker-controlled multiplicative blinding for producing related keys can be abused to produce forgeries.
 In particular,